 My goals for after I graduate:

-After I graduate, I plan to attend medical school.
+After I graduate, I plan to attend medical school and one day become an ophthalmologist.

 My advice to prospective students interested in Biomedical Engineering at NJIT: